-Curriculum Strand: People and Environments Curriculum Topic: The Role of Government and Responsible Citizenship
+Curriculum Strand: People and Environments Curriculum Topic: The Role of Government and

+Responsible Citizenship

-Program Components: Through an inquiry-based house tour, students will learn about government-implemented works in the 1930s that include Transportation Laws, Language Rights, and Municipal Beautification Projects.
-Students will tour the historic McQuesten home and participate in a mock vote.
-The trip includes a visit to City Hall where students will have an opportunity to ask questions and experience the municipal level of government first hand.
-Please note, if City Hall is unavailable due to extenuating circumstances, this portion of the program will be substituted with the Block Walk.
+Program Components: Through an inquiry based house tour, students will learn about government-implemented works that include transportation, infrastructure, and Municipal Beautification Projects.
+Students will tour the historic McQuesten home, learn about the history of voting in Canada and participate in a mock vote.
+The trip includes a visit to City Hall where students will have an opportunity to ask questions and experience the municipal level of government first-hand.
+Please note, if City Hall is unavailable due to extenuating circumstances, this portion of the program will be substituted with Sidewalk Stories.